strimzi/strimzi.github.io/_posts/2025-03-26-phased-strimzi-upgrade-example.md

 With the above considerations around CRDs in mind, lets move on to how to handle the rest of the Strimzi installation resources when installing multiple concurrent Strimzi versions.

-The standard Strimzi deployment includes service accounts and RBAC resources (`Role`s, `ClusterRole`s and their associated bindings) needed for Strimzi to do its job.
+A standard Strimzi deployment includes the service accounts and RBAC resources it requires, such as `Role`, `ClusterRole`, and their associated bindings.
 By default these are all named `strimzi-cluster-operator` or similar.
-If we try and deploy multiple operator instances in the same namespace, or over multiple namespaces but needing to share `ClusterRole`s and bindings, things will get messy.
+If we try and deploy multiple operator instances in the same namespace, or over multiple namespaces that share `ClusterRole` resources and bindings, things can get messy.
 Also, different Strimzi versions may need different permissions and so we need to make sure independent copies of these RBAC resources are deployed for each Strimzi version.

 ##### Deploying Strimzi with Kustomize

-There are many ways to template Kubernetes deployments, Helm is a common option and for Operators, OLM is often used.
+There are many ways to template Kubernetes deployments.
+Helm is a common option, and the Operator Lifecycle Manager (OLM) is often used for operators.
-For this example however, we will use the one built into `kubectl`: [kustomize](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/).
+In this example, we use [kustomize](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/), which is built into `kubectl`.
 This gives us a way to take a base set of resources, in this case the Strimzi installation resources, and alter them using patches defined in a `kustomization.yaml` file.

-Within the `kustomization.yaml` you define the resources you want the kustomization to act on.
+Within the `kustomization.yaml` you define the resources you want kustomize to act on.
 Any folder which itself contains a `kustomization.yaml` file can be imported into one at a higher level.
 In this way you can define patches at each folder level and then pull all the folders into one kustomization deployment at a higher level.